Hierarchical filtrations of line bundles and optimal algebraic geometry codes: AG Codes from hierarchical filtrations

 It is clear that

 which follows that code rate $R_i=(\dim\C_i)/n$ and efficiency are non-decreasing.

-For a nonzero global section $s\in H^0(X,\L_i)$ the notation $\dv(s)$ denotes the divisor of zeros of the section $s$:

-where $\ord_P(s)$ to be the order of vanishing of $s$ at $P$.
 Balancing rate and distance is a major open problem in coding theory.
-We introduce a product-utility $Q=(k/n)d$ and prove that, on elliptic and higher genus curves, there is a unique filtration index $i^*$ that maximizes $Q$.
-This identifies a single ``best'' code in the entire nested family.
+We introduce a product-utility $Q=(k/n)d$ and prove that there is a unique filtration index $i^*$ that maximizes $Q$.
+This identifies a single ``optimal'' code in the entire nested family.

 In coding theory, particularly analyzing the trade-off between code rate $R$ and minimum distance $d$ is instrumental and helps identify optimal codes that balance these two conflicting objectives.